Symphony No. 5 (Beethoven): II. Andante con moto

+Following the variations there is a long coda.

 III.
 Scherzo: Allegro

-The third movement is in ternary form, consisting of a scherzo and trio.
-Beethoven started using a scherzo as a 3rd movement in the 2nd symphony (breaking with the tradition of using a minuet as a 3rd movement).
-In the 4th he chose to return to the minuet form.
-From the 5th on he adopts the scherzo for good, with the exception of his Eighth Symphony.
+The 3rd movement is in ternary form, consisting of a scherzo and trio.
+Beethoven started using a scherzo as a 3rd movement in his 2nd Symphony (breaking with the tradition of using a minuet as a 3rd movement).
+He retained the practice in all his later symphonies, with the exception of No. 8.

 The movement returns to the opening key of C minor and begins with the following theme, played by the cellos and double basses:

 The opening theme is answered by a contrasting theme played by the winds, and this sequence is repeated.
 Then the horns loudly announce the main theme of the movement, and the music proceeds from there.
-The trio section is in C major and is written in a contrapuntal texture.
+The trio section is in C major and is written in a contrapuntal texture, opening with a solo passage for the cellos and basses.

 When the scherzo returns for the final time, it is performed by the strings pizzicato and very quietly.
 "The scherzo offers contrasts that are somewhat similar to those of the slow movement [Andante con moto] in that they derive from extreme difference in character between scherzo and trio ...
 The Scherzo then contrasts this figure with the famous 'motto' (3 + 1) from the first movement, which gradually takes command of the whole movement."
-The third movement is also notable for its transition to the fourth movement, widely considered one of the greatest musical transitions of all time.

-A typical performance of this movement lasts approximately 4 to 8 minutes.
+The third movement does not end with a pause, but rather with a transition passage to the final movement.
+This transition begins pianissimo with a long sequence of repeated timpani notes, then shift to a tremendous crescendo, and the finale is played attacca.